-RN to BSN PROGRAM OPTION
+RN-BSN PROGRAM OPTION

-The BSN Program also offers a RN to BSN Program Option for licensed registered nurses holding an Associate of Science or Diploma in Nursing degree who desire to advance their education.
-This program allows RNs to pursue a program of study, on-line, to obtain a Bachelor of Science in Nursing degree in two semesters of full-time study.
+The BSN Program also offers a RN-BSN Program Option for licensed registered nurses holding an Associate of Science or Diploma in Nursing degree who desire to advance their education.
+This program allows RNs to pursue a program of study, on-line, to obtain a Bachelor of Science in Nursing degree in one year (three semesters) of full-time study.
 Applicants are required to follow the same admission procedures as any other applicants entering the University and the Bachelor of Science in Nursing Program.
-Applicants who have completed the 60 hour Lower Level prerequisite course requirements with a grade of "C" or better are eligible to apply for admission to the RN to BSN Program Option.
+Applicants who have completed the 50 hour Lower Level prerequisite course requirements with a grade of "C" or better are eligible to apply for admission to the RN - BSN Program Option.